Utah's Connection to

 as its Interim President

-After months of protests, the board of trustees at Gallaudet University realized that Dr. Fernandes would not be able to effectively lead the university without the support of the community.
-As a result, Dr. Fernandes stepped down from her position as president on October 29, 2006.
-The FSSA, which had been protesting for an extended period, ultimately prevailed in their efforts.
+After months of passionate protests, the board of trustees at Gallaudet University recognized the community's unwavering stance.
+It became evident that Dr. Fernandes would struggle to lead the university effectively without their support.
+As a result, Dr. Fernandes resigned from her position as president on October 29, 2006.
+The FSSA, whose persistent protests played a crucial role, ultimately achieved their goal.

-Gallaudet University appointed Dr. Robert Davila, a Deaf individual with prior administrative experience, as its interim president in December 2006.
-He assumed his new role immediately after his selection and eventually became the ninth president of the university.
-The university appointed Dr. Weiner as the new provost.
-Dr. Davila and Dr. Weiner promptly addressed inadequacies and wholeheartedly embraced bilingualism while working together (Berke, 2014).
+Gallaudet University acted quickly to address the leadership change.
+In December 2006, they appointed Dr. Robert Davila, a Deaf individual with prior administrative experience, as the interim president.
+He stepped into his new role immediately after his appointment, demonstrating a commitment to the university's stability.
+Dr. Davila later became the ninth president of the university, with Dr. Weiner appointed as the new provost.
+Together, they quickly addressed existing inadequacies and fully embraced bilingualism while collaborating effectively (Berke, 2014).

-Gallaudet University appointed Dr. Robert Davila, a Deaf individual with prior administrative experience, as its interim president in December 2006.
-He assumed his new role immediately after his selection and eventually became the ninth president of the university.
-The university appointed Dr. Weiner as the new provost.
-Dr. Davila and Dr. Weiner promptly addressed inadequacies and wholeheartedly embraced bilingualism while working together (Berke, 2014).
+Gallaudet University acted quickly to address the leadership change.
+In December 2006, they appointed Dr. Robert Davila, a Deaf individual with prior administrative experience, as the interim president.
+He stepped into his new role immediately after his appointment, demonstrating a commitment to the university's stability.
+Dr. Davila later became the ninth president of the university, with Dr. Weiner appointed as the new provost.
+Together, they quickly addressed existing inadequacies and fully embraced bilingualism while collaborating effectively (Berke, 2014).

 Gallaudet University has